 The following are chosen by the Awards Committee from applications submitted by the students.
-Information and applications are available online at the Faculty's website in the spring of each year: www.physical.utoronto. ca. All awards require completion of 5.0 academic credits at the Faculty of Kinesiology and Physical Education, University of Toronto during the regular academic session (September to April), and a minimum annual GPA of at least 2.5.
+Information and applications are available online at the Faculty's website in the spring of each year: www.physical.utoronto.ca.
+To be eligible for an award, a student must be carrying a full load of academic, IPE, practicum and ODP courses for the year of consideration, and a minimum annual GPA of at least 2.5.